-Every time one of my kids walks down the stairs I’m always sure to blurt out “Be careful!”
-I have two little girls at home, ages ten and seven, and I’ve been yelling at them to be careful since they were young.
+When my girls were little, almost every time they walked down the stairs I would always blurt out “Be careful!”
+I have two little girls at home, ages 12 and 10, and I’ve been yelling at them to be careful since they were young.

-I watch them wobble down the stairs with toys and blankets (and whatever else they can grab) in their hands so they can keep playing.
-At their age, there is still a small danger of them getting distracted and missing a step and really hurting themselves.
+I’ve watched them wobble down the stairs with toys and blankets (and whatever else they can grab) in their hands so they can keep playing.
+At their age, there is still a small danger of them getting distracted, missing a step, and really hurting themselves.

 As adults, though, when was the last time you actually thought about the action you were taking when you started walking up the stairs?
 My guess is you really haven’t thought about it.